 Red Flag (Not recommended)

 2 out of 10 stars.
 I don’t like the way it advertises itself with the sneaky up-sells and you can really do this on your own without the product.
-If you’re new to online marketing, check out my #1 recommendation for REAL success.
+If you’re new to online marketing, check out my #1 recommendation that is Wealthy Affiliate for real success.
+See success stories from Wealthy Affiliate.

 My final thoughts: